ICESAT-2HackWeek/ICESat-2-Hackweek-2023/book/projects/project_readmes/readme_EverythingAnywhereAllAtOnce.md

 ## Project Goals

-Our team was motivated to resolve a common frustration among the ICESat-2 science community regarding the uncertainty of the satellite's flight paths and timing.
+Our team was motivated to resolve a common need among the ICESat-2 science community regarding the uncertainty of the satellite's flight paths and timing.
 Our goal for the week was to design a simple Python script to help researchers better plan their field site visits to align with ICESat-2 flyovers.